 Skip to main content

-The WhiteBIT CLI provides 110+ commands covering the full WhiteBIT API surface — market data, spot trading, collateral trading, earn, sub-accounts, deposits, and withdrawals — directly from the terminal.
+The WhiteBIT CLI provides 110+ commands covering the full WhiteBIT API surface — market data, spot trading, collateral trading, lending, sub-accounts, deposits, and withdrawals — directly from the terminal.

 Prerequisites